turiguiliano88/astro-vendure-storefront/README.md

 ## Description

+**[apply for Astro 1.0 hackathon Best SSR project]**

 This project attempts to deliever smooth e-commerce storefront experiences to customer/end user.
 It is powered by Vendure - headless commerce framework as backend and leveraging SSR functionalities and partial hydration on client side that Astro gives us.

 ## Features

-support common ecommerce flow such as ordering and managing profile.
+This project supports common ecommerce flow such as ordering and managing profile.

 - Order flow:
   1. Add item to cart